PIL alleging bias in case listing rejected by Supreme Court

 "The registry is working day-and-night for you people...this has become a trend," the bench had said.

-The plea had also sought a direction to the apex court's Secretary General and other officials to stop discrimination against not-so-influential lawyers.
+The plea had also sought a direction to the apex court's Secretary-General and other officials to stop discrimination against not-so-influential lawyers.

 The plea said there was no mechanism to address complaints against erring officers of the registry who favour some law firms/advocates for reasons best known to them.